Long Plane Trees: A general approximation algorithm

+as $d \leq 1$ and by our choice of $f \leq 0.55$.
+Thus, along the boundary of $k$, there has to be exactly one intersction point between $k$ and $\partial L$ that lies clockwise between $b'$ and $t$.
+We call this intersection point $u$.
+Symmetrically, we define $v$ as the analogous intersection between $k$ and $\partial L$ in the upper right quadrant, and $u'$, $v'$ as the analgous intersections between $k'$ and $\partial L$ in the halfplane below the $x$-axis.
+Now, we claim that $u$ lies to the left of the $y$-axis and to the right of $a$.
+Indeed, we argued that $u$ lies between the points $b'$ and $t$, as defined above.
+Since $t$ lies on the $y$-axis, the first part of the claim follows.
+Furthermore, since $b'$ is symmetric to $b$ with respect to $s$, which lies on the $y$-axis, and since $a$ is symmetric to $b$ with respect to the $y$-axis, it follows that $b'$ lies vertically above $a$, and hence $u$ also lies to the right of $a$.
+By symmetry, analogous statements hold for $u'$, $v$, and $v'$, and we have

+We use the points $u$, $v$, $u'$ and $v'$ to partition the lens into two regions, the \emph{far region} and the \emph{truncated lens}.
+The truncated lens is the region of $L$ that lies below the arc of $k$ between $u$ and $v$ in clockwise direction and above the arc of $k'$ between $u'$ and $v'$ in counter-clockwise direction.
+The remaining parts of $L$ constitute the far region, see \cref{fig:approx-factor}.

-Next, we argue that if $\pe$ contains a point $c$ in the far region, then one of the three stars $S_a$, $S_b$ or $S_c$ is long enough (\cref{lem:far}).
-For this, we can restrict our attention to the case when $c$ is above the $x$-axis.
+In \cref{lem:far}, we show that for any point $c$ in the far region, the triangle $abc$ has acute angles and circumradius $R \geq 2df$.
+This allows us to argue that if $\pe$ contains a point $c$ in the far region, then one of the three stars $S_a$, $S_b$, or $S_c$ is long enough for the desired approximation (\cref{lem:far}).

-Finally, we argue that if all points of $\pe$ lie in the truncated lens, then one of the trees $S_a$, $T_{a,b}$, $T_{b,a}$, $S_b$ is long enough.
-Consider those four trees and $\Topt$.
-For these five trees we can again use the notation \(\ell_T(p)\) as defined above.
-Given a real parameter $\beta\in(0,1/2)$, define by